dinevillar/adonis-json-api-serializer/README.md

 You can use the "cn" and "ro" schemes of the middleware.
 - Adding "cn" (jsonApi:cn) will allow middleware to check for [Content Negotiation](http://jsonapi.org/format/#content-negotiation)
 - Adding "ro" (jsonApi:ro) will allow middleware to check if request body for POST and PATCH conforms with [JSON API resource object rules](http://jsonapi.org/format/#crud)
-- Adding "ro" (jsonApi:ro) also will automatically deserialize resource objects.
 - If none is specified then both will be applied

 ## Usage